nbetts/model-solar-system/README.md

-# React Solar System
+# Model Solar System

-A model solar system built with React, React Three Fiber and Three.js.
+A model solar system built with Three.js, React and React Three Fiber.

 ## Running the app